 The most dangerous form of Asbestos is when it is friable.
 The term “friable” refers to the ease with which asbestos can be fragmented by hand and release fibers into the air.
 Asbestos insulation that has been sprayed is extremely brittle.

-Several factors can influence how an individual reacts to asbestos exposure.
-These include:
+- Several factors can influence how an individual reacts to asbestos exposure, including:

 - Dosage: how much the person came in contact with asbestos